-Icon: In a GUI, a picture or drawing which is activated by "clicking" a mouse to command the computer program to perform a predefined series of events.
+Icon: In a GUI, a picture or drawing that is activated by "clicking" a mouse to command the computer program to perform a predefined series of events.

-ICR (Intelligent Character Recognition): The conversion of scanned images (bar codes or patterns of bits) to computer recognizable codes (ASCII characters and files) by means of software/programs which define the rules of and algorithms for conversion.
+ICR (Intelligent Character Recognition): The conversion of scanned images (bar codes or patterns of bits) to computer recognizable codes (ASCII characters and files) by means of software/programs that define the rules of and algorithms for conversion, helpful for interpreting handwritten text.
+See HRS and OCR.

-IDE (Integrated Drive Electronics): An engineering standard for interfacing PC's and hard discs.
+IDE (Integrated Drive Electronics): An engineering standard for interfacing PCs and hard discs.

-IEEE (Institute of Electrical and Electronic Engineers): An international association which sponsors meetings, publishes a number of journals and establishes standards.
+IEEE (Institute of Electrical and Electronic Engineers): An international association that sponsors meetings, publishes a number of journals and establishes standards.